gaambo/vanilla-wp/README.md

 [PHP Deployer](https://deployer.org/) in conjunction with [gaambos WordPress recipes](https://github.com/gaambo/deployer-wordpress) is used.
 A documentation of all available tasks can be found in the `README.md` of the package.
 The `deploy.php` is based on the default/vanilla deploy recipe from this package and edits localhost settings for setting document root and using Docker for WP CLI.

-Before running any tasks you have to configure SSH acces to the hosts defined in `util/hosts.yml` via `~/.ssh/config`.
+Before running any tasks you have to configure SSH acces to the hosts defined in `util/deploy.yml` via `~/.ssh/config`.

-Run scripts in `scripts` dir via `.\util\wpcli.bat eval-file ./scripts/roles-capabilities.php` (on server).
+Run scripts in `scripts` dir via `.\util\cli.sh wp eval-file ./scripts/roles-capabilities.php` (on server).

 ## Documentation